vitaly-t/pg-monitor/README.md

 # About

-   This library takes the flexible event system provided by [pg-promise], and outputs it on screen with full details available, in the most informative way.
+   This library takes the flexible event system provided by [pg-promise], and outputs it on screen with full details available, and in the most informative way.

-   It is to give you the full picture of how the database is used in your application, providing full query details and complete context, such as transactions, in which queries are executed.
+   It is to give you the full picture of how the database is used in your application, providing full details with the context, such as transactions, in which queries are executed.

 # Installing